leuffen/leuffen-mailbodyparse/README.md

 ```

-## Add Sample Emails
+## Sample Emails

+You can test the body parser with your own sample emails.

+Copy `.txt` or `.eml` file(s) to `/samples`.
+Create an `/samples/[filename].spec.txt` file that contains the expected output of the body parser.
+Run `composer run test-samples`.

+Files in the `/samples` directory are not part of the repository.
+This way you can test sample emails without having to wory about data privacy.

+## Clean Samples Script

+The script copies sample emails from `/samples` to `/test/fixtures` and removes irrelevant headers.

 > **!!!Make sure to manually remove all personal data before adding samples files to the repository!!!**

 Copy `.txt` or `.eml` file(s) to `/samples` and run `composer run clean-samples`.
-This removes irrelevant header and copies the files to `/test/fixtures/[filename].input.txt`.

-Next create an expecation file in `/test/fixtures/[file].expected.txt` containing the message as plain text (no HTML) and without any quotes and signatures.
+Create an expecation file in `/test/fixtures/[file].spec.txt` containing the message as plain text (no HTML) and without any quotes and signatures.

-The test command `composer run test` runs the mail parser over all `/test/fixtures/*.input.txt` files and verifies the expected output.
+The test command `composer run test-samples` runs the mail parser over all `/test/fixtures/*.txt` files and verifies that the parser output equals the content of the corresponding `/test/fixtures/*.spec.txt`.

 ## Credits